Marker Logo

 Built in 1860

 Topics and series.
 This historical marker is listed in these topic lists: ArchitectureIndustry & CommerceWaterways & Vessels.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1860.

 Location.
 41° 36.015′ N, 90° 20.63′ W. Marker is in LeClaire, Iowa, in Scott County.
-Marker is on North Cody Road (U.S. 67) south of Ewing Street, on the right when traveling south.
+It is on North Cody Road (U.S. 67) south of Ewing Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 322 N Cody Rd, Le Claire IA 52753, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Old Mill House (about 300 feet away, measured in a direct line); The Rambo House (about 400 feet away); LeClaire City Hall (about 600 feet away); The George Tromley, Jr. House (about 600 feet away); Buffalo Bill Museum (about 700 feet away); The Horton-Suiter House (approx. 0.2 miles away); LeClaire Veterans Monument (approx. 0.2 miles away); Green Tree / Buffalo Bill Trail (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Old Mill House (about 300 feet away, measured in a direct line); The Rambo House (about 400 feet away); LeClaire City Hall (about 600 feet away); The George Tromley, Jr. House (about 600 feet away); Buffalo Bill Museum (about 700 feet away); The Horton-Suiter House (approx. 0.2 miles away); LeClaire Veterans Monument (approx. 0.2 miles away); Green Tree / Buffalo Bill Trail (approx. 0.2 miles away).
 Touch for a list and map of all markers in LeClaire.

 Regarding The Samuel Van Sant House.
 Excerpt from the National Register of Historic Places nomination for the house: